6 dealer options to skip when buying a car

 5. Extended warranties

-As a dealer option, basic extended warranty policies for cars can start at $1,000 and easily climb to several thousand dollars for luxury and high-performance cars.
+As a dealer option, basic extended warranty policies can start at $1,000 and climb to several thousand dollars for luxury and high-performance cars.

 New vehicles typically already come with manufacturer warranties.
-Even if you’re buying used, you don’t need to get the warranty on the day you buy the car — this means that you can shop around if you really want one.
+Even if you’re buying used, you don’t need to get the warranty on the day you buy the car.
+So, you can shop around if you really want one.

 6. Nitrogen in your tires

 No matter what your tires are filled with, nitrogen or oxygen, the four wheels pushing your vehicle along will inevitably deflate.
 Tires can lose air due to a hole in the tread, a poor seal or just general vehicle wear and tear.
-But many dealers will encourage buyers to add nitrogen to their tires, which can cost up to $200.
+But many dealers will encourage buyers to add nitrogen to their tires, which can cost up to $400, claiming it will keep your tire pressure from fluctuating.

 The right options on a vehicle can enhance your driving experience and even boost the car’s value when you are ready to sell it or trade it in.
 But you don’t have to accept the dealer-installed options you don’t want.

-If you find that a new vehicle has some dealer-added options, you can ask the dealer to remove them and adjust the sales price of the vehicle accordingly.
+If you find that a new vehicle has some dealer-added options, you can ask the dealer to remove them and adjust the vehicle’s sales price accordingly.
 In some cases, it may not be possible — for example, if rustproofing or paint protection has already been applied, it may not be removable.

 Try to negotiate the price of the vehicle like you normally would if the dealer can’t or won’t get rid of an option.
 Again, there’s no guarantee that this will work, but even showing a little initiative in negotiation can change the course of the conversation.

 For example, consider calling another dealer in the area to get an idea of what it might charge for certain options or even see how much it would cost if you did it yourself.
-This can give you a good reference point in your negotiations.
+This can give you a good reference point in your negotiations for the best out-the-door price.

-If a dealer doesn’t budge much, or is unwilling to negotiate entirely, you can choose to pay for the car as-is or walk away.
+If a dealer doesn’t budge, you can pay for the car as-is or walk away.

 The bottom line

-Dealer-installed options aren’t always worth it, so checking what you’re being charged for is important.
-While dealers aren’t always willing to remove options they have installed or negotiate on the price, know that these options aren’t standard, and you don’t have to accept them.
+Dealer-installed options aren’t always worth it.
+Checking what you’re being charged for is important.
+While dealers aren’t always willing to remove options they have installed or negotiate on the price, know that these options aren’t standard.
+You don’t have to accept them.

-As with every other aspect of the car-buying process, shop around and compare prices and options from multiple dealers in your area to ensure you are getting the best deal available.
+As with every other aspect of the car-buying process, shop around and compare prices and options from multiple dealers in your area.
+Ensure you get the best deal available.